 his chapter deals with interface elements.
-It is meant to be used as a reference so we can look up certain interface elements when we get stuck.
-For instructions on how to use PEAKS Studio to perform certain tasks, the section entitled "Using PEAKS Studio" will be more instructive.
+It isn't meant to be read from start to finish; it is to be used as a reference so we can look up certain interface elements when we get stuck.
+For instructions on how to use PEAKS to perform certain tasks, the Chapter entitled "Analyzing data with PEAKS 4.5" will be more instructive.